23 Good Work Habit Examples to Build a Successful Career

 To do this, set aside a specific time each week to review three questions about your obligations:

-1. What are my personal obligations?
+1. What are my personal commitments?

 2. What are my priority projects?